chaossocial/meta/money.md

    DE64830654080005279186
 2. [PayPal](//paypal.me/chaossocial) also works.
 PayPal does take a cut, but that's fine, and it's more accessible from outside the EU.

-3. If you absolutely have to, you can also use [liberapay](//liberapay.com/chaos.social) – but we'd prefer the other ways.<br><small>Liberapay makes it seem like we have a regular, weekly income, but we receive the money as a lump sum at the beginning – so we don't know which interval it was intended for, receiving several confusing payments per week.
-The payout is handled by Stripe, which also takes a generous cut.
+3. If you absolutely have to, you can also use [liberapay](//liberapay.com/chaos.social) – but we'd prefer the other ways.<br><small>It's very hard for us to budget in any meaningful way with the way Liberapay handles donations, plus they are then sent via Stripe, which also takes a generous cut.
 Still better than nothing, but … not great.</small>

 ## Reports